 The year 2018 brought a series of back-to-back losses for Cindy.
 First, her father passed away in January.
 Her mother was dealing with her own health challenges.
 Then, that fall, the family lost Cindy's eldest brother, Jon, when he died by suicide (pictured left with Cindy in 1999).

-After her mental health deteriorated further, Cindy was admitted to Ontario Shores on an inpatient basis in January, 2019.
-For five months, she was able to focus fully on her own recovery.
+After her mental health deteriorated further, Cindy was admitted to Ontario Shores on an inpatient basis in January 2019.
+For five months, she could focus fully on her recovery.
 Although her mother passed away during her time in the hospital, Cindy eventually felt able to return to her regular life.

 Cindy doesn't think she would have made it here without Ontario Shores.
 The care she received helped her believe recovery is possible.
 Now, Cindy says she wants to be a voice for her mother and brother.

 "If they were able to get the care I did, I am confident they would be alive today."

 We thank Cindy for sharing her story with us.
 To explore a list of programs at Ontario Shores >>